behu-kea/ITA23-2-sem/cs101/06-collections-enum.md

 **A)**

+- Write a basic dictionary using a HashMap.
+- The keys will represent words and the values will be descriptions of the words

+**B)**

 1. Create a HashMap named `spaceLog` to store entries in an astronaut's log.
 [The key will be the date of the entry](https://www.baeldung.com/kotlin/current-date-time), and the value will be a description of the events that occurred on that date (String).
 2. Implement the following functions for the space log:
    - `addLogEntry(date: LocalDate, entry: String)`: Adds a new entry to the log with the specified date and description.